 13. It’s (Relatively) Affordable

-Workplace is charged at $4 per user, per month, less for organisations with thousands of employees.
+Workplace is charged at $4 per user, per month, less for organisations with thousands of users.
 You can trial it for free too.

 14. It Does Some Good